It's-a Me, Agentic AI

 - Tool-use training so it knows power-ups exist and how to grab them

 Without the Super Mushroom, Mario is a liability.
-With it, he’s a platform for greatness.
+With it, he now has potential for greatness.
 Similarly, without the model harness, a base LLM is a research artifact.
-With it, it’s a product.
+With it, it’s has the potential to become a product.

 The Super Mushroom doesn’t change WHO Mario is.
 It changes what he can SURVIVE.
 The model harness doesn’t change the model’s core knowledge.
 It changes what the model can handle in production.

 Now here’s where it gets interesting.
-Super Mario can pick up power-ups that give him entirely new capabilities:
+Super Mario can pick up power-ups that give him entirely new capabilities.
+These are agent skills:

 | Power-Up | Mario Ability | Agent Equivalent |